kapouer/window-page/README.md

 The state history methods accept partial objects.

 - state.data
-  data saved in history - must be JSON-serializable.
+  data is saved in navigator history - must be JSON-serializable.

 - state.referrer
   the previous parsable state.